xeylou/testade.xeylou.fr/content/posts/centreon-it-overview/index.md

 *(btw the centreon service has never been active...)*

-There are many more services to understand or check to understand a problem at the beginning.
+There are many more services to know & check to understand a problem at the beginning.

 In Nagios, for the same kind of interface (checking hosts services) you just have the nagios service to check for errors.

-For centreon, the gathering, the processing, the display parts & more are seperate codes.
+For centreon, the gathering, the processing, the display parts & more are seperate ones.

 It's better seperating parts of codes for debugging or reliability, but having a single service that reports all problems can be pleasant (or just not so many services).

-I got hard times to find were a problem could come from sometimes, since the numbers of potential services problem was huge for me.
+I got hard times to find were a problem could come from sometimes, since the numbers of potential services problem was huge.

+I also understand that centreon as more features (graphs etc.) than nagios base, not xi.

 Centreon uses nagios plugins, in the same directory as nagios does by default...

 Nagios has a [page dedicated to CVEs](https://www.nagios.com/products/security/) to prove their concern & patches.
-There may be one, but i haven't found a "security issues page" for Centreon.
+There may be one, but i haven't found a "security concern" or issues page" for Centreon.

 That's disappointing since monitoring systems needs to be very aware of their security.

-Centreon systems were also targetted by russian attackers ([article 1](https://thehackernews.com/2021/02/hackers-exploit-it-monitoring-tool.html) [article 2](https://www.wired.com/story/sandworm-centreon-russia-hack/)).
+Centreon systems were also targetted by russian attackers ([article 1](https://thehackernews.com/2021/02/hackers-exploit-it-monitoring-tool.html), [article 2](https://www.wired.com/story/sandworm-centreon-russia-hack/)).

-It is a very good idea to display the command used to check a service, i think i hadn't seen that for nagios.
+It is a very good idea to display the command used to check a service, i think i hadn't seen that in nagios.